alexlana/alx_roullet/readme.md

 </div>
 ```

 The elements limit must be very large, I haven't tested it yet, but 100 elements must fit in the carousel.
-But the elements on front can't be on top of each other, this spoils the effect.

 In order to carousel work, place your HTML following the above structure, add the CSS file between the tags `<head>` and `</head>` and the JavaScript imediatelly before the tag `</body>`.
 Load both using this tags: